 - The earliest date allowed for calculation is January 1, 1900 (January 1, 1904, if 1904 date system is used).

-The Excel sheet accepts typing the Gregorian date and it can interpreted it as Hijri date, (according to the setting that you applied in the Cell Format).
+- The Excel sheet accepts typing the Gregorian date and it can interpreted it as Hijri date, (according to the setting that you applied in the Cell Format).

-The user needs to apply special setting before entering the date in Hijri format. because entering wrong date format will cause to have wrong sorting and to get invalid results.
+- The user needs to apply special setting before entering the date in Hijri format. because entering wrong date format will cause to have wrong sorting and to get invalid results.

-Without applying the setting, Excel 2003, will try to handle the Hijri date that you entered as Gregorian date, which is not applicable, because the earliest date allowed for calculation is January 1, 1900 (January 1, 1904, if 1904 date system is used).For example Excel will handle the Hijri date 9/25/1420 (this is Gregorian date 1/1/2000), but it can't handle the Gregorian date 9/25/1420 because is too early than January 1, 1900 (or January 1, 1904, if 1904 date system is used).
+- Without applying the setting, Excel 2003, will try to handle the Hijri date that you entered as Gregorian date, which is not applicable, because the earliest date allowed for calculation is January 1, 1900 (January 1, 1904, if 1904 date system is used).For example Excel will handle the Hijri date 9/25/1420 (this is Gregorian date 1/1/2000), but it can't handle the Gregorian date 9/25/1420 because is too early than January 1, 1900 (or January 1, 1904, if 1904 date system is used).

 Type a date in Gregorian format and have Excel interpret it as Hijri date:

 - On the Format menu, click Cells, and then click the Number tab.

 - From the Type list select the Hijri format that you want to use and press OK, or continue to proceed in the next steps (Step 3)

-Select Custom from the list of categories.
+- Select Custom from the list of categories.

-In the Type box, do one of the following:
+- In the Type box, do one of the following:

-B1dd/mm/yy - To display dates using the Gregorian calendar, regardless of the Regional Options or Regional Settings of the Microsoft Windows Control Panel setting, type B1 before the date format.
+- B1dd/mm/yy - To display dates using the Gregorian calendar, regardless of the Regional Options or Regional Settings of the Microsoft Windows Control Panel setting, type B1 before the date format.

-B2dd/mm/yy – to type the date in Gregorian format but it will be interpreted and displayed as Hijri date.
+- B2dd/mm/yy – to type the date in Gregorian format but it will be interpreted and displayed as Hijri date.

 To enable this method for non Arabic SKU’s; you will need to add the following registry key:

-Value = xl9_hijri Value Type = DWORD Value Data = 0
+Value Type = DWORD

 For example, you can enter the short date 'a9/25/20', which will be interpreted as Hijri date 9/25/1420 (this is Gregorian date 1/1/2000).
 If the cell is unformatted, it will be assigned the number format 'B2m/d/yyyy' and the value will be displayed as '9/25/1420'Note Your regional settings affect how Excel recognizes the day, month and year parts of the value entered.
 For example, when using English (United States) regional settings, you should enter the Hijri value as 'a9/25/20'.
 When using Arabic (Egypt) regional settings, you should enter the Hijri value as 'a25/9/20'Additional keywords